davidlenfesty/kicad-projects/AC-LED-Control/notes.md

 I know what to do.
 Have a default address to listen to, but you can change it over I2C.
 It stores this address in EEPROM so it persists across reflashes.

 Easy-peasy.

+## Power connections ##

+Load connections, I think I'll just use 0.1" screw terminal headers.

+For the main AC in I'm not sure though.